Create a Legacy

 Jeffry Bernstein, Planned Giving Committee Chair

-To notify Congregation Rodef Sholom that you have made a provision in your estate plan for the synagogue, please click HERE.
+To notify Congregation Rodef Sholom that you have made a provision in your estate plan for the synagogue, please complete our Legacy form.

 L’dor V’dor Honor Roll